brettinternet/brettinternet.github.io/content/blog/becoming-a-professional-googler/index.md

   - web
 ---

-When I took Organic Chemistry and other science courses in university, I quickly realized the value of referencing information from Google.
-There's an ocean of available knowledge, direction and explanations on Stack Exchange, Yahoo Answers, Quora and other forums and blogs.
-As a developer, I'm now googling 10x as much to reference documentation, find an npm package or look for answers to a bug (I highly recommend [Vimium](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb?hl=en) to use vim shortcuts for fast navigation in your browser!).
+In College, Organic Chemistry was the first beast I confronted where I realized the value of effectively referencing information.
+There's an ocean of available knowledge, direction and explanations on Stack Overflow, Quora, forums and blogs.
+As a developer, I'm now googling manyfold more to reference documentation, find a repository or look for answers to a bug (I highly recommend [Vimium](https://github.com/philc/vimium) to use vim shortcuts for fast navigation in your browser).

+Figuring out how to reference answers is a more valuable skill than memorizing code or definitions.
+Becoming a good researcher is learning to problem solve.

+Yes, there's a balance.
+You can't constantly cite everything for syntax and method lookups.
+Working effectively also requires producing results efficiently.
+However, quality code requires examination, while keeping abreast of the current environment within an ever-changing world of development.

+## Maintaining Curiosity

+Occasionally, I'll search "best way to ${some API/method/prototype}".
+For example a recent "best way to" was with JavaScript's `filter` where I found a very simply example of filter in use.
+However, some discussion caught my eye on the use of a for loop compared to filter, along with performance demonstration of filter versus for loop.
+This led me further into examining on how the V8 engine has made performance improvements to looping methods and the current cost of using a shorthand loop.
+[Notice the performance changes over time](https://jsperf.com/array-filter-performance).
+A strong sense of curiosity can help us maintain our knowledge, even with basic concepts.

+## Search Operators

-Learning the 'syntax' of refining a web search can be critical to find what you're looking for.
-I tell the students I mentor that learning to be a good researcher and referencing answers is so much more important than memorizing syntax or specific values.
+The 'syntax' of refining a web search can be critical to find what you're looking for.

-## Google Search Operators

 Make sure you don't put a space between your operator and the search value.
 Also, word order matters.
 The first word ranks higher than the second.
-You should use nouns to avoid [stop words](https://www.link-assistant.com/seo-stop-words.html).
+You should use nouns to avoid [stop words](https://en.wikipedia.org/wiki/Stop_words).
 Using too few words can yield crummy results, and the search input will accept up to 32 words.

 1. Find an exact match: use quotes around a word or phrase.